 If you are short on time:

-• Net provision stands at only 22%, leaving a shortfall of more than 60,000 beds;
+Net provision rate stands at 22%, leaving a shortfall of more than 60,000 beds;

 Madrid combines strong academic positioning with a growing international student base, reinforcing long-term demand for professionally managed student housing.